 I took the qualified physician course, but I do not intend to order marijuana, how do I get my name taken off the list and my order indicator removed?

-Do qualified physicians have to conduct an in-person physical examination or can they issue a certification for medical marijuana by telemedicine?
+Can qualified physicians issue a certification for medical marijuana by telemedicine?